 Here you’ll find a quality collection of delightful narrative writing prompts for 4th grade.

-Not only do these narrative writing prompts for 4th grade reduce writer’s block, they encourage learners to improve writing skills, explore their creativity, and experiment with new vocabulary.
+Not only do these narrative prompts reduce writer’s block, they encourage learners to improve writing skills, self-reflect, and experiment with new vocabulary.

-So be sure to include a few of these narrative writing prompts for 4th grade into your lesson plans this week.
+So include a few of these narrative writing prompts for 4th grade into your lesson plans this week.

-1. Share two to three important lessons you’ve learned this school year.
+1. Share an important lesson you have learned this school year.

 2. Retell the events of a time when you had conflict with someone close to you.
 What caused it, and how was it resolved?

 3. Share key events from a memory when you were very nervous.
 What was the end result?

 4. Discuss one big success you’ve had in your life.
 Describe what it is, and tell what steps you took in order to be successful.

 5. Write about a memory that you will absolutely never forget.

 6. Tell about a moment when you had to use another language in order to communicate with someone.

 7. Describe the types of fiction and non-fiction books that you like to read.